 - Assessment based on individual criterion based on specific descriptors rather than only a single holistic, generalized grade

-7. Are there meetings and/or events where parents can learn more about the MYP at IST?
+Are there meetings and/or events where parents can learn more about the Middle Years Programme at the International School of Tanganyika?

 IST hosts regular information sessions and coffee hours for parents.
 For our current families, please keep an eye on emails and our weekly bulletins for more information.
 For those wishing to join the community, check out our Calendar to know what’s going on at our campuses.